pswild/dgen/dgen_os/notebooks/README.md

 `$ conda activate dg3n`

 2. Activate the Docker container with PostgreSQL intialized.
-This can be accomplished via the Docker Desktop app or the command line.
+This can be accomplished via the Docker Desktop app or the command line as long as Docker Desktop is running in the background.

 `$ docker start postgis_1`